gustavo689/raishinsource/README.md

 ```python
 prepare.py 2 512 24
 ```

-Preparing the same run in a desktop machine:

-    prepare.py 2 8 0

-3. If running in a cluster: I simply run the bash script `toac.sh` to send it from my workstation to the alphacrucis cluster.
+3. Run `toac.sh` to send it to alphacrucis.

 4. `make` and `qsub mpirun.job` to submit the job.
 Wait.
 Use `status.sh` once in a while to check the status of your simulation.